lumifyio/lumify/data-mapping/plugins/csv/README.md

 		*	**`label`** _String **(required)**_

-			The constant label for this relationship.
+			The constant label (IRI) for this relationship.

 	*	`conceptMapped`

-		The relationship label is determined by the concept URIs of the source and/or target entities.
+		The relationship label is determined by the concept IRIs of the source and/or target entities.
 When using this method, Lumify will traverse the ontological hierarchy to find a match for the provided source/target entities.
 For example, if the source entity is a `Terrorist` and you have a relationship defined for `Person`, Lumify will match `Terrorist` against `Person` to identify the relationship label.
 When using this method of